google/WebFundamentals/src/site/_en/fundamentals/tools/devices/browseremulation.markdown

   - mattgaunt
 key-takeaways:
   emulator:
-    - Quickly test your site's responsiveness and support for mobile APIs using DevTools emulation.
+    - Quickly test your site’s responsiveness and support for mobile APIs using DevTools emulation.
 notes:
     - TBD.
 ---